 Awarded the 2015 Euler Book Prize, Love and Math tells two intertwined stories: of the wonders of mathematics and of one young man’s journey learning and living it.
 Having braved a discriminatory educational system to become one of the twenty-first century’s leading mathematicians, Frenkel now works on one of the biggest ideas to come out of math in the last 50 years: the Langlands Program, considered by many to be a Grand Unified Theory of mathematics.

 At its core, Love and Math is a story about accessing a new way of thinking, which empowers us to better understand the world and our place in it.
 It is an invitation to discover the hidden magic universe of mathematics.

-A New York Times bestseller, Love and Math is being translated into 15 languages.
-It has already been published in Brazil (where it was on the non-fiction bestseller list for several weeks), Germany (Amazon bestseller), Italy, Poland, France (Amazon bestseller), and Russia (science bestseller).
-Soon to be published: Spain and Japan (June), …
+A New York Times bestseller, Love and Math is being translated into 16 languages.
+It has already been published in Brazil (where it was on the non-fiction bestseller list for several weeks), Germany (Amazon bestseller), Italy, Poland, France (Amazon bestseller), Russia (science bestseller), Spain, and Japan.